pierrecdevs/phoenix-firestorm/doc/building_windows.md

 ### Building from within Visual Studio

-Inside the Firestorm source folder, you will find a folder named build-vc170-\<architecture\>, with \<architecture\> either being 32 or 64, depending on what you chose during the configuration step.
-Inside the folder is the Visual Studio solution file for Firestorm, called Firestorm.sln.
+Inside the Aperture source folder, you will find a folder named build-vc170-\<architecture\>, with \<architecture\> either being 32 or 64, depending on what you chose during the configuration step.
+Inside the folder is the Visual Studio solution file for Aperture, called Aperture.sln.

-- Double-click Firestorm.sln to open the Firestorm solution in Visual Studio.
+- Double-click Aperture.sln to open the Aperture solution in Visual Studio.
 - From the menu, choose Build -> Build Solution
 - Wait until the build is finished